Jobs

 The College offers students the opportunity to acquire the skills and self-confidence to change their lives, contribute to a knowledge based economy and become responsible, active citizens.

-Application Process: To apply, please e-mail your cover letter and CV, quoting reference number: NCI 1088 to: by 5:00 pm Friday 9th May.
+Application Process: To apply, please e-mail your cover letter and CV, quoting reference number: NCI 1003 to: by 12:00 pm Friday 15nd August.

 Your CV must include the following: Your Subjects/Grades/Years achieved in your Secondary Education Your Subjects/Grades/Years achieved in your Third Level Education Citizenship/Work Permit status Note: The functions and responsibilities assigned to an Assistant Professor in the School of Computing are based on the current stated role and objectives of the College.